bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

-# EBPF Bytecode Image Specifications
+# eBPF Bytecode Image Specifications

 ## Introduction

-The EBPF Bytecode Image specification defines how to package EBPF bytecode as container images.
-The initial primary use case focuses on the containerization and deployment of EBPF programs within container orchestration systems such as Kubernetes, where it is necessary to provide a portable way to distribute bytecode to all nodes which need it.
+The eBPF Bytecode Image specification defines how to package eBPF bytecode as container images.
+The initial primary use case focuses on the containerization and deployment of eBPF programs within container orchestration systems such as Kubernetes, where it is necessary to provide a portable way to distribute bytecode to all nodes which need it.